gro5-AberUni/RegionGrow/paper/paper.md

 **Step 4.**

-Pixels which can be considered to be of the same region can be defined where the colour distance, summed with the sptial distance have a value greater than the user defined threshold as described in figure 5.
+Pixels which can be of the same region can be defined where the colour distance, summed with the spatial distance have a value greater than the user defined threshold as described in figure 5.
 Where this condition is not met, pixels are set to set to 0  and considered to be no data values.

 ![](Equation1.png){width="5in"
 height="3.5in"}